Roberto Lewis-Fernández, MD

 Overview

-Dr. Roberto Lewis-Fernández is Professor of Clinical Psychiatry at Columbia College of Physicians and Surgeons and Director of the New York State (NYS) Center of Excellence for Cultural Competence and the Hispanic Treatment Program, and Co-Director of the Anxiety Disorders Clinic, at NYS Psychiatric Institute.
-He is also Lecturer on Global Health and Social Medicine at Harvard University.
+Dr. Roberto Lewis-Fernández is Professor of Clinical Psychiatry at Columbia College of Physicians and Surgeons, Interim Vice Chair of Research in the Columbia Department of Psychiatry, Interim Director of Research at the New York State Psychiatric Institute (NYSPI), Director of the New York State Center of Excellence for Cultural Competence and the Hispanic Treatment Program, and Area Leader for Anxiety, Mood, Eating and Related Disorders at NYSPI.

-Dr. Lewis-Fernández’s research focuses on developing clinical interventions and novel service-delivery approaches to help overcome disparities in the care of underserved cultural groups.
-His work centers on improving treatment engagement and retention in mental health and physical health care by persons with anxiety, depression, schizophrenia, and other serious mental illnesses.
+Dr. Lewis-Fernández’s research focuses on developing culturally congruent clinical interventions and novel service-delivery approaches to help overcome disparities in the care of underserved cultural groups.
+His work centers on improving treatment participation and retention in mental health by persons with anxiety, depression, schizophrenia, and other serious mental illnesses.
 He also studies the way culture affects individuals’ experience of mental disorder and their help-seeking expectations, including how to explore this cultural variation during the psychiatric evaluation.
-He led the development of the DSM-5 Cultural Formulation Interview, a standardized method for cultural assessment for use in mental health practice, and the Principal Investigator of its international field trial, conducted in Canada, India, Kenya, the Netherlands, Peru, and the United States.
-Dr. Lewis-Fernández’s research has been funded by US federal and state agencies as well as private foundations.
-He has published over 170 articles, editorials, commentaries, reports, books, and book chapters on the topic of cultural mental health.
+He led the development of the DSM-5 Cultural Formulation Interview, a standardized cultural assessment protocol for use in mental health practice, and was the Principal Investigator of its international field trial.
+He has been the Principal Investigator or co-Investigator of 28 National Institute of Health-funded studies and other research funded by state agencies and private foundations.
+He has published over 255 articles, editorials, commentaries, reports, books, and book chapters on the topic of culturally related topics in mental health.

 Dr. Lewis-Fernández was educated at Harvard College, Harvard Divinity School, and Yale Medical School.
-He trained in psychiatry at The Cambridge Hospital (1986-90) and completed a Dupont-Warren psychiatric research fellowship (1990-91) and an NIMH-sponsored fellowship in clinically applied medical anthropology (1991-93) at Harvard Medical School.
+He trained in adult psychiatry at The Cambridge Hospital (1986-90) and completed a Dupont-Warren psychiatric research fellowship (1990-91) and a NIMH T32 post-doctoral fellowship in clinically applied medical anthropology (1991-93) at Harvard Medical School.
 From 1993 to 1995, Dr. Lewis-Fernández worked for the Puerto Rico Health Department implementing an innovative collaborative care (physical-mental health) for rural primary care clinics.

 Academic Appointments